 Do you have any leftover pieces of 2 x 4?
-If not, you can get them from your local home improvement store or dig for scraps at a construction site, because it’s time to make a cute Halloween project – these potion bottle “BOO” Halloween blocks!
+If not, you can get them from your local home improvement store or dig for scraps at a construction site, because it’s time to make some cute DIY Halloween decorations – these potion bottle “BOO” Halloween blocks!

 You can make them with any saying of your choice, but “BOO” is kinda nice just because it’s a little shorter, so you only need a few blocks.
 Here’s the tutorial, so get craftin.’

 - Folk Art Acrylic Paint – Azure Blue

 - Miter saw or hand saw